testcontainers/testcontainers-go/docs/modules/surrealdb.md

 If you need to set different credentials, you can use `WithUsername` and `WithPassword` options.

 !!!info
-    The default values for the username is `root`, for password is `test` and for the default database name is `test`.
+    The default values for the username and the password is `root`.

 #### WithAuthentication